 Things looked favourable as the Australian state of Queensland in March pledged to establish an AUD$500m fund for renewable energy development with plans to create up to 16GW of clean energy generation.

 The use of renewables is increasing in Australia.
-2019 was a milestone year with almost a quarter of all generated electricity coming from renewable sources.
+2019 was a milestone year with almost a quarter of all generated electricity coming from renewable sources, creating inbuilt energy resilience.
 The construction of 34 new large-scale renewable energy projects were completed last year, this added 2.2GW of clean energy to the country’s grid.
 This equates to approximately AUD$4.3 billion worth of investment and the creation of in excess of 4,000 new jobs.

 Last month saw Queensland announce plans for three renewable energy zones.
 If they come to fruition these plans have the potential to generate up to 16GW of renewable energy, while also creating potentially thousands of new job opportunities.
 The zones will work with local industry, and will include hydrogen production, biofuels, and mineral extraction to explore energy generation and distribution opportunities.